mohjaiswal/AWhaleoffPortfolio/README.md

 - **Moh Jaiswal** (Project Lead)

-Acknowledgments to instructors Sasanka Panda and Mehdi Lebi along with fellow students for valuable insights.
+Acknowledgments to instructors Sasanka Panda and Mehdi Lebdi along with fellow students for valuable insights.

 ## License